 Am I a Candidate for Regenerative therapy?

 In general, Regenerative Therapy can be utilised by anyone, regardless of the age, race, or gender.
-However, in order to determine if you are a good candidate and will benefit the most from this treatment, you will need to schedule an appointment with our Clinic to have assessment done by our Consultant, who will review your medical records and determine if you are a qualified candidate for our therapy.
+However, in order to determine if you are a good candidate and will benefit the most from this plantar fasciitis treatment in UK, you will need to schedule an appointment with our Clinic to have assessment done by our Consultant, who will review your medical records and determine if you are a qualified candidate for our therapy.
 The choice of treatment is then at the discretion of the Consultant and is based on your unique case.